Turn Insights into Action | Overview

 1. Prepare for the Leader Debrief.

-Keep in mind the following points as you work through survey results with business leaders:
+Keep in mind the following points as you work through results with business leaders:

 • Always start with the business context in mind and speak “the language” of the leader.